mpoegel/mpoegel.github.io/_posts/2015-5-5-HackRPI-Status-Board-Update-3.md

 [**Pull Request #30**](https://github.com/mpoegel/HackRPI-Status-Board/pull/30)

 This was a pretty cool update that stemmed from [issue #18](https://github.com/mpoegel/HackRPI-Status-Board/issues/18), "Improve Reliability of the Mentor Request System."
 I never pinned down the exact cause of the instability of the mentor system, but for some reason, during the latter half of the HackRPI 2014, mentor requests stopped being automatically assigned to mentors.
-In effort to alleviate this issue, I decided to greatly simplify the entire Mentoring System.
+In an effort to alleviate this issue, I decided to greatly simplify the entire Mentoring System.

 First I removed the need for a separate `Mentors` collection.
 This also goes with [issue #10](https://github.com/mpoegel/HackRPI-Status-Board/issues/10) to expand the accounts system.
 Now Mentors only exists as a User with `roles = ['mentor']`.
 Furthermore, I greatly simplified the algorithm to assign mentor requests.
-I reduced the need for 5 different Mentor flags to determine if a mentor should be assigned a mentee down to 2 flags: `active` and `available`: the former is if the Mentor is ready to mentor and the latter is if the Mentor does not currently have an assignment.
-To help even more, all of the help tags are divided into three categories--languages, frameworks, and APIs--are set in the `settings.json` of the Status Board.
+I reduced the need for 5 different Mentor flags to determine if a mentor should be assigned a mentee down to 2 flags: `active` and `available`; the former is if the Mentor is ready to mentor and the latter is if the Mentor does not currently have an assignment.
+To help even more, all of the help tags are divided into three categories--languages, frameworks, and APIs--are defined in the `settings.json` of the Status Board.
 Hackers can only select one tag and then the first available Mentor with that tag is assigned to help them.

 I also finished the Mentor user profiles.
-Here Mentors can edit their skills, view their current assignment (and either waive it or mark it complete), and see their mentoring history.
+Here, Mentors can edit their skills, view their current assignment (and either waive it or mark it complete), and see their mentoring history.

 <div style="text-align:center; padding:10px;">
 <a class="fancyBox" rel="hackrpi-status-board" href="/img/projects/hackrpi_status_board/mentor_profile.png">